New: View LASA Board Meetings, meeting agendas, minutes, and video here.

 Billing Questions: ✓ P: 888.269.1059 ✓ email: lasabilling@lasawater.org

-You can view/download it here: EGLE Lead and Copper Monitoring of Drinking Water Taps for Loch Alpine Sanitary Authority
+You can also download a copy here: 2024 Water Quality Report for Loch Alpine Sanitary Authority

 2023 Water Quality Report for Loch Alpine Sanitary Authority now available